Kraków Uprising: Initial success

 The uprising began on the night of 20 February 1846.
-It was successful in a short term, briefly taking over the city of Kraków.
+It was successful in the short term, briefly taking over the city of Kraków.
 Faced with riots, demonstrations and barricades, a small Austrian force in the city under General Ludwig Collin quickly retreated.
 A provisional government formed on 22 February.
 That day it issued a radical "Manifesto for the Polish Nation", in which it ordered the end of many elements of serfdom, such as corvée, declared universal suffrage, and other revolutionary ideas inspired by the French Revolution.

 Most of the uprising was limited to the Free City of Krakow, where its leaders included Jagiellonian University philosophy professor Michał Wiszniewski, and lecturer and lawyer Jan Tyssowski, who declared himself a dictator on 24 February (Tyssowski was assisted by radical democrat, acting as his secretary, Edward Dembowski, who according to some might have been the real leader of the revolutionary government).
 On 27 February a struggle for power developed, and Wiszniewski, after a failed attempt to take power, was exiled by Tyssowski and Dembowski within a matter of hours.